Hofstra University Continuing Education

 Presenter: Dr. Aisha Wilson-Carter

 This workshop will allow participants to define equity and access.
-Participants will explore sample audits, rubrics, data gathering, and case studies to develop an equity lens for education.
-Participants will learn strategies to engage families and the community and empower student voices.
+They will explore sample audits, rubrics, data gathering, and case studies to develop an equity lens for education.
+Participants will learn strategies to engage both internal and external stakeholders.

 Session 7: Capstone Experience

-Presenter: Dr. Cornell Craig, Dr. Aisha Wilson-Carter, April Francis-Taylor, Dr. Wellinthon Garcia-Mathews
+Presenters: Dr. Cornell Craig, Dr. Aisha Wilson-Carter, April Francis-Taylor

-During this workshop, participants will share their drafted equity plan with fellow cohort members.
+During this workshop, participants will share their drafted equity plans with fellow cohort members.

 Request Info